SheezaAlam/SheezaAlam/README.md

 $ cat about_me.txt
 Building AI & Cybersecurity tools to solve real-world problems.
 Passionate about cryptography, machine learning, and open source.
+I’m not here to clock hours.
+If my code doesn’t solve your problem, it’s not worth a penny

 ---

 ## 🚀 Featured Projects